Contact Us

 Click the following links to learn more classifying and grouping your devices in Singapore

-Expedited Review is available to Class C devices with 1 Reference country, no safety issues globally and no prior rejection in Singapore.
-For Class C devices registered by 2 Reference Countries, there is an additional Expedited evaluation route 2 (ECR-2).
-More information is found on the HSA’s website here.
+Expedited Review is an option extended to Class C devices meeting specific criteria, including approval from a single Reference country, a clean global safety record, and no history of rejection in Singapore.
+Furthermore, for Class C devices registered by 2 Reference Countries, an additional Expedited evaluation route, termed ECR-2, is available.
+Further details are accessible on the HSA’s website, referenced here.

-Class C devices excluded from the Expedited registration (ECR):
+It’s important to note that certain Class C devices are excluded from Expedited registration (ECR), including:

-Expedited Review is available to Class D devices with 2 independent Reference country, no safety issues globally and no prior rejection in Singapore.
-More information if found on the HSA’s website here.
+Expedited Review is an available option for Class D devices meeting specific criteria, which include approvals from 2 independent Reference countries, a global safety record without issues, and no prior rejections in Singapore.
+Additional details can be accessed on the HSA’s website here.

-Class D devices excluded from the Expedited registration (EDR):
+However, it’s crucial to note that certain Class D devices are excluded from Expedited registration (EDR), including:

 Timeframe: 160 days |